Lukas-Michalek/MixxedMessages/README.md

  + node.js v19.0.0

 ## Setup
- + Please unsure that node.js is installed.
-If not, my recommendation is to use the [offical website](https://nodejs.org/en/) for download
+ + Please ensure that node.js is installed.
+If not, my recommendation is to use the [offical website](https://nodejs.org/en/) to download it.
  + In order to download this repository you will need to 'clone' it.

  + Using git bash please navigate to directory where you want to download these files:
  ```
  $ cd yourDirectory
  ```
- + Or create a new direcotry using mkdir:
+ + Or create a new directory using mkdir:
  ```
  $ mkdir yourDirectory
  $ cd yourDirectory